SwiftGen/templates/README.md

 }
 ```

-To use that template, you'd simply invoke SwiftGen using `swiftgen images -p path/to/mytemplate.stencil path/to/your/Images.xcassets` and SwiftGen will use that custom template of yours instead of the default template.
+To use that template, you'd simply invoke SwiftGen using `swiftgen images -p path/to/mytemplate.stencil path/to/your/Images.xcassets` and SwiftGen will use that custom template of yours at the specified path.

 ## Stencil